 BerGenBio is incorporated and registered in Norway and is subject to Norwegian law.
 The BerGenBio shares are listed on Oslo Børs.
 As an issuer of shares, the Company must comply with rules applicable for companies with shares listed on Oslo Børs and rules applicable for public limited companies in general.

-The Company endorses the Norwegian Code of Practice for Corporate Governance (Nw.: Norsk anbefaling for eierstyring og selskapsledelse), issued by the Norwegian Corporate Governance Board, most recently revised on 30 October 2014.
+The Company endorses the Norwegian Code of Practice for Corporate Governance (Nw.: Norsk anbefaling for eierstyring og selskapsledelse), issued by the Norwegian Corporate Governance Board.

 Articles of Association

 The Nomination Committee of BerGenBio ASA consists of three members, elected pursuant to section 9 of the Company’s articles of association.
 The majority of the members of the Nomination Committee shall be independent of the Company’s board of directors and the management.
 Members are elected for two years at a time.

 The Company’s general meeting elects the members of the Nomination Committee and determines their remuneration.

 The Nomination Committee shall recommend:

 - candidates for the election of members and chairman to the Board of Directors; and

 - remuneration of the Board of Directors.